gatsbyjs/gatsby/docs/docs/porting-an-html-site-to-gatsby.md

 ### Hosting the new website

 Once built, the contents of the `/public` folder are ready to be hosted at the root (`/`) of a domain.
-The files can be deployed in exactly the same way that your existing HTML site was deployed.
-For more deployment options, see the [Deploying and Hosting page](/docs/deploying-and-hosting/).
+The files can be deployed in similar ways to how your existing HTML site may have been deployed.
+For more deployment options including automation with git and cloud services, see the [Deploying and Hosting page](/docs/deploying-and-hosting/).

 If the Gatsby site is to be hosted at a non-root path, e.g. `example.com/blog/`, Gatsby needs to be informed so page and asset links in the built output can be prefixed.